The New England Journal of Medicine June 21, 2018

 Population

-Patients with prior myocardial infarction
+Patients surviving a first myocardial infarction

 Comparator

-Prudent Western diet
+Prudent Western-type diet

 Endpoint